-Zack is a second year BA English student.
+Zack is a third year BA English student.
 He decided to apply to City as he knew the course would be different compared to other universities.

 What were you doing before you came to study at City?